-Figure 4: von Mises stress distribution in the housing at t = 0.0754 s.
+Figure 4: Distribution of von Mises stress in the housing at t = 0.075 s.
 The speed of different gears is also shown.

-While gearbox is in operation, it starts vibrating under the influence of various forces.
+The gearbox vibrates under the influence of various forces during its operation.
 The normal acceleration of the housing, a measure of the noise radiation, is shown in Figure 5.
-This normal acceleration profile is plotted for a particular instance in time.
-So in order to understand the variation of normal acceleration with time, we can choose any one of the locations on the gearbox housing.
-The time history of normal acceleration of one of the points at the top of the gearbox is shown in Figure 6.
+To understand the time variation of the acceleration we can choose any point on the housing surface.
+The time history of the normal acceleration at one of the points near the top of the gearbox is shown in Figure 6.
 In this figure, the normal acceleration is plotted with the rotation of the main shaft.

-In order to have a better understanding about the frequency content, we can transform these results in the frequency domain by using the FFT solver as shown in Figure 7.
-It is clear from the plot that normal acceleration of the housing contains definitely more than one frequency.
-The frequency band in which the housing vibration is dominant is 1000 Hz to 3000 Hz.
+In order to get a better understanding about the frequency content, we can transform these results to the frequency domain by using the FFT solver as shown in Figure 7.
+It is clear from the plot that normal acceleration of the housing contains many frequencies.
+The frequency band in which the vibration of the housing is dominant is 1000 Hz to 3000 Hz.